ljufa/rsplayer/docs/installation.md

 ## Verify installation
 * Run systemd service by `sudo systemctl start rsplayer`
 * Check service status by `sudo systemctl status rsplayer` and if it shows active go to the next step
-* Open browser at http://you-machine-ip-address i.e. http://raspberrypi.local.
+* Open browser at http://your-machine-ip-address, e.g. http://raspberrypi.local.

 ?>TIP: The HTTP and HTTPS ports and bind address are configured in the `/opt/rsplayer/env` file.
 By default, `PORT` is set to 80, `TLS_PORT` is set to 443, and `BIND_ADDR` is set to `0.0.0.0` (all interfaces).
 You can edit this file to change the ports and bind address used by `rsplayer`.
 * If the page can not load or there is an error message at top of the page please see the [Troubleshooting](troubleshooting.md) section.